 - A clogged air filter can wreak havoc on your HVAC system.
 When an air filter is clogged, it doesn’t allow an adequate airflow, which forces your heating and cooling system to work harder than it should and can also cause uneven indoor temperatures.
 A common result of a clogged air filter is frozen evaporator coils.
 The coils freeze because not enough air is moving past them to dissolve the condensation that occurs during the cooling process.
 This will most likely lead to your air conditioning unit breaking down.

 Top-Rated HVAC Service | Chill Out With Polar Bear Mechanical

-No matter what help you need regarding your HVAC system, Polar Bear Mechanical is here for you!
+Polar Bear Mechanical is here for you no matter what help you need regarding your HVAC system!
 Don’t forget about your air filters, they play a huge role in maintaining the efficiency of your HVAC system, and are one of the easiest ways to make your AC unit last as long as possible.
 Our top-rated HVAC specialists can help you determine what kind of air filter you need, and install a brand new one for you.
 If you think your air filters may need to be replaced, don’t hesitate to call our friendly team and schedule an appointment.